muratko357/Rule_of_Law_Dashboard/README.md

-# Rule of Law Dashboard Project

-## Rule of Law: A Historical Comparison of Countries' Performances 1789-2023
+# Visualizing Rule of Law: A Dynamic Dashboard for Historical and Regional Analysis

 _Tools: Power BI, DAX_